jaredpar/jaredpar.github.io/_posts/2008-04-09-have-an-icomparer-t-but-need-an-icomparable-t.md

 ---
 [Previously](http://blogs.msdn.com/jaredpar/archive/2008/04/02/have-a
--icomparable-of-t-but-need-an-icomparer-of-t.aspx) we discussed the opposite problem.??
-This is a lesser but often more frustrating problem because there is no, AFAIK, built in solution for the BCL.??
+-icomparable-of-t-but-need-an-icomparer-of-t.aspx) we discussed the opposite problem.
+This is a lesser but often more frustrating problem because there is no, AFAIK, built in solution for the BCL.
 However it's problem that can be solved once and reused with a generic solution.
 IComparable<T> has all of the methods necessary implement IComparer<T>.

-To work around this we'll create a new class that can wrap both a value and an instance of IComparable(Of T).??
-Lets call it ComparerNode<T>.??
+To work around this we'll create a new class that can wrap both a value and an instance of IComparable(Of T).
+Lets call it ComparerNode<T>.
 This class can be used wherever an IComparable<T> is needed.

-Unfortunately generic classes will not provide a 1:1 mapping.??
+Unfortunately generic classes will not provide a 1:1 mapping.
 However getting to the actual data is strongly typed and comes through a simple property.